DataVolumeXYZ/DataVolumeXYZ/_posts/2023-10-07-DataDojo-PowerBI-CommunityOfPractice-03.md

 This is the third in a series of posts documenting the challenges, progress, setbacks, and victories of The Data Dojo: A Power BI Community of Practice.
 In [Part 1](../../../2023/04/02/DataDojo-PowerBI-CommunityOfPractice-01.html), I shared the story of how I founded the Data Dojo at [Des Moines University (DMU)](https://dmu.edu).
 In [Part 2](../../../2023/05/28/DataDojo-PowerBI-CommunityOfPractice-02.html), I talked about our first two workshops, and shared a cautionary tale about our first major setback.
 In this post, I'll tell you all about:
-  - Our third workshop, including a summary of the critical, foundational topic we covered, and why it was so important for us to establish that foundation before moving on to more advanced topics.
+  - Our third workshop, including a summary of the critical, foundational topics we covered, and why it was so important for us to establish that foundation before moving on to more advanced topics.
   - How we clawed our way back from the brink of disaster following our setback, and began rebuilding the trust and confidence of our members.
   - Our plans for ensuring that the Data Dojo will continue to grow and thrive for many years to come.